XGenerationLab/XiYan-SQL/README.md

 # XiYan-SQL: A Multi-Generator Ensemble Framework for Text-to-SQL

 ## News🔥
++ `Mar.
+4, 2025` 🌟We release the method and source code of automatically generating database description for Text-to-SQL: [Database Description Generation](https://github.com/XGenerationLab/XiYan-DBDescGen).

 + `Feb.
 26, 2025` 🌟We are excited to open source the [XiYanSQL-QwenCoder](https://github.com/XGenerationLab/XiYanSQL-QwenCoder) series model, dedicated to advancing the development of LLMs in the text-to-SQL domain.
 As of now, XiYanSQL-QwenCoder covers four mainstream model sizes: 3B, 7B, 14B, and 32B parameters, to meet the needs of different developers.